MHS-QA-Forked/RubyCucumberWatirAutomation/e2e/README.md

 You can run the tests directly with the cucumber command, or with a set of preset command line options using the `rake` command.

+First setup the Env Url in project/features/support/urls.rb file this is important to run test on localhost/dev/qa/prod environment [add image here]

 ### Run cucumber directly

 To run tests directly using Cucumber, simply issue the command: